ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 In the oil industry, events in wells can cause economic damage, environmental accidents, and human casualties.
 Artificial intelligence or machine learning solutions for early detection have shown promise in all industries.
 In 2019, recognizing the importance and lack of public datasets related to events in producing oil wells, Petrobras developed and publicly released the first version of the 3W Dataset, consisting of Multivariate Time Series labeled by experts as either undesirable events or periods of normal operation.
 Since then, the 3W Dataset has been explored, and published works have already formed a considerable scientific framework.
 Over the last few years, Petrobras has further developed this dataset.
 The instances are persisted in Parquet files, more efficient for complex data, new instances were added to several classes, and more variables were added to the instances in order to increase the performance of the classifiers.
 This data article describes the current publicly available version of the 3W dataset with valuable information to improve previous published results and also to encourage new users.

+_P.M.C.: Suggested modification (167 words):_
+In the oil industry, events in wells can cause economic damage, environmental accidents, and human casualties.
+In 2019, recognizing the importance and lack of public datasets related to events in producing oil wells, Petrobras developed and publicly released the first version of the 3W Dataset, consisting of a Multivariate Time Series labeled by experts as either undesirable events or periods of normal operation.
+Since then, the 3W Community has explored the 3W Dataset using Artificial Intelligence or Machine Learning solutions, forming a considerable scientific framework.
+Over the last years, Petrobras has evolved the dataset with new instances, new labels, and more variables.
+Moreover, the need for a more robust and efficient system to access the data led to the development of a new data structure.
+This article describes the current publicly available version of the 3W Dataset, with valuable information to improve results and encourage the 3W Community and new users to develop robust methodologies, digital products, and services that can detect undesirable events in oil wells.

 ### Background & Summary ⁉️

 > 💡 This section should provide an overview of the study that generated the data, as well as outlining the potential reuse value of the data.
 Any previous publications that used these data, in whole or in part, should be cited and briefly summarized.
 Unlimited length.